domWinter/go-nano/README.md

 based messages to distributed services via pattern matching and caches. <br>
 With go nano you do not have to worry about how messages are exchanged between your services so that you can focus on building your busniess logic instead.
-In addition, Go nano was built with the intention to be deplyoed on top of container orchestation systems like Kubernetes or Docker and thus supporting scaling via loadbalancing of the underleying platform.
+In addition, Go nano was built with the intention to be deployed on top of container orchestation systems like Kubernetes or Docker and thus supporting scaling via loadbalancing of the underleying platform.

 **Current Status:** *Under active development*